ndlopez/weather/README.md

 ## Features

 - Fully responsive
-- Data rendered with d3.js
+- All Data rendered with d3.js
-- Weather data is from JMA site
+- Weather and earthquake data are from Japan Metereological Agency
+- Rain radar image is grabbed from tenki.jp
+- Moon rise/set times are scrapped from timeanddate.com
+- Sun rise/set times is courtesy of dayspedia.com
+- Map rendered with openStreetMap.org and Leaflet.js

 ## WebApp